You must have heard many things about green onions like how they’re good for you, improve your eyesight and so on.

 - Normalizing blood pressure

 - Prevents growth of cancer cells, especially colon cancer

 - Boosts blood circulation and reduces stress

-Green onions are a natural food supplement that not only makes food tasty and flavorful but also adds health.
+Green onions are a natural food supplement that makes food tasty and flavorful and adds health.
 Consuming green onions daily would keep the doctor away.

-- Stir fry the green onions until it is crispy and mix it with rice or noodles, along with egg or chicken and other vegetables.
+- Stir fry the green onions until they are crispy and mix them with rice or noodles, egg or chicken, and other vegetables.